Timeline

 2021

-Spain: Malaysia files a criminal complaint to the Attorney General of Spain due to Dr. Stampa ignoring Spanish Court orders.
+Spain: Malaysia files a criminal complaint to the Attorney General of Spain due to Dr. Stampa’s ignorance of the Spanish Court orders.

 2021

-France: Malaysia files an appeal against the Exequatur Order recognizing the Preliminary Award before the Paris Court of Appeal.
+France: Malaysia files an appeal in France against the Exequatur Order, obtained by the Claimants, recognizing the Preliminary Award before the Paris Court of Appeal.

 2021

-Spain: The High Court of Madrid decided that the Preliminary Award on Jurisdiction made by Dr. Stampa on 25 May 2020 is null and void following the High Court of Justice Madrid decision on 29 June 2021.
+Spain: The High Court of Madrid determines that the Preliminary Award on Jurisdiction issued by Dr. Stampa on 25 May 2020, is null and void, in accordance with the decision of the High Court of Justice Madrid on 29 June 2021.

 2021

-France: The Tribunal de Grande Instance recognized the Preliminary Award on jurisdiction granted by Dr. Stampa dated 25 May 2020 through an Exequatur Order.
+France: In France, the Tribunal de Grande Instance recognized the Preliminary Award on jurisdiction granted by Dr. Stampa dated 25 May 2020 through an Exequatur Order.

 2021

-Spain: The Superior Court of Justice of Madrid finds that the claimants did not serve the Government of Malaysia with proper notice for the claim in accordance with international law, instructing Dr. Stampa to close the proceedings.
-Dr. Stampa ignores the ruling.
+Spain: The Superior Court of Justice of Madrid determines that the Claimants failed to provide proper notice to the Government of Malaysia according to international law.
+The court revokes the appointment of Dr. Stampa as arbitrator and instructs him to terminate the proceedings.
+However, Dr. Stampa disregards the ruling.

 2020